-The Nomination Committee was established with written terms of reference in compliance with the CG Code on 21 February 2017.
+The Nomination Committee was established with written terms of reference in compliance with the CG Code on 21 February 2017 and amended on 27 December 2018.
 The Nomination Committee consists of two independent non-executive Directors, namely Mr. Yeung Chuen Chow, Thomas and Mr. Cüneyt Bülent Bilâloğlu, and one executive Director, namely Mr. Charles Choi, serving as the chairman.